 After the staff-crocodile demonstration the miraculous plagues begin: seven in last week’s Torah portion, Va-eira, and three this week in Bo.
 Several times Pharaoh promises Moses and Aaron that if they get God to end the current plague, he will let the Israelites go for three days.5 But as soon as the plague stops, Pharaoh goes back on his promise.
 After each plague, Pharaoh’s leiv returns to being either chazak or kaveid.
 He acts as if he can continue to depend on the labor of his Israelite slaves, and their God will not afflict the country with another miracle.

-Pharaoh’s mind hardens on its own after six of the plagues, but God ensures its rigidity after the plagues of skin disease, locusts, and darkness, God–or at least the character of God as portrayed in the book of Exodus–hardens Pharaoh’s heart.
+Pharaoh’s mind hardens on its own after six of the plagues.
+But after the plagues of skin disease, locusts, and darkness, God–or at least the character of God as portrayed in the book of Exodus–hardens Pharaoh’s heart.